ctlcltd/e2-sat-editor/README.md

 📡 **Download new releases from [Releases](https://github.com/ctlcltd/e2-sat-editor/releases)**

+&nbsp;

 💡 **Try now online DEMO: https://ctlcltd.github.io/e2se-wasm-demo/**

-&nbsp;

 > [!NOTE]
-> Demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.
+> Online demo has limitations imposed by remote use, you cannot open and save files other than the demo ones included.

 ## Screenshot